 In February 1678/9 John Fuller raised objections to the estate and on 9 June 1679 formally sued Jacob Onge for £50 damages for withholding uplands and meadow belonging to Fuller and for cutting and removing wood from the property.
 The case was heard on 17 June, 1679.

 Witnesses were heard from both sides, John Fuller’s side were his two sons, pointing out that there was no deed of sale and the land in questions was covered in the Fuller farm deed and this was a rich man giving a poor man a chance to make a living during his lifetime and the improvements would be payment for the use of the land; on the Onge side Justinian Holden from Watertown, said that he recalled a sale some 20 years earlier and that Simon had paid a pair of Oxen towards the land.
 It does not appear that the Court was aware that Holden was married to Simon’s sister.
 Some of the neighbours testified that they thought that Simon owned the land.
 The housekeeper confirmed that there was no deed of sale.
 The jury entered an interesting verdict; “if purchasing, paying for and possessing and improving lands for more than 20 years without a deed in writing will give legal title, then we find from the defendant [Onge], otherwise for the Plaintiff.”
-The Bench followed the legal trail as there was not paper showing a sale had taken place – for Fuller.
+The Bench followed the legal trail as there was no paper showing a sale had taken place – the Court found for Fuller.